-Want to hear more?
-There are 1,380 additional examples of Arthur the Rat that can be heard at American Languages: Our Nation’s Many Voices.
-Click on “Search the collection.”
-Following “Search entire collection by keyword:” type in “Arthur”.
+There are 1,380 examples of Arthur the Rat that can be heard at American Languages: Our Nation’s Many Voices.
+Navigate to “Search the collection” –> “Search entire collection by keyword:” –> type in “Arthur”.